-The speed limits are 60 kmph, but that speed is hard to reach on a curvy road like this and the landscape is not beautiful to be missed anyway.
+The speed limits are 60 kmph, but that speed is hard to reach on a curvy road like this.
+There is no need to rush anyway, the landscape is so beautiful that you should take your time.

 Normally open from late May till end of October the road is generally closed during winter.